hammal/quadrature-leapfrog-simulations/README.md

 which will run [./docker_bash.sh](./docker_bash.sh) inside the image.

 #### Results
-The simulations result in the CSV files
-- [./csv/opamp/]Which contains the data used for plotting, using [pgfplots], in Fig. 15 and Fig. 16, respectively.
+The simulations result in the CSV files [./csv/opamp/](./csv/opamp/), which contains the data used for plotting, using [pgfplots], in Fig. 15 and Fig. 16, respectively.
 In addition, you find various related visualizations in the folder.

 As previously mentioned, each parametrization results in a generated spice netlist, which can be found in the [./opamp/netlist](./opamp/netlist/) folder.